 - 38 g (1.3 oz or 5 Tablespoons) Meringue Powder

-- 1 kilogram (2 lbs, 8 cups) powdered icing sugar
+- 1 kg (2 lbs, 8 cups) powdered icing sugar *also known as confectioner's sugar

 - In mixer bowl, pour in the warm water and the meringue powder.
 Mix it with a whisk by hand until it is frothy and thickened…about 30 seconds.